BASEBALL CARDS 947 DODGERS 1947

 While production numbers for the 1947 Leaf set as a whole ran into the millions, high grade examples of especially the star Dodgers players have become exceedingly rare and valued tremendously over the decades.
 The Jackie Robinson rookie in near mint to mint condition has traded hands for over $500,000 at auction.
 Pee Wee Reese and Duke Snider rookies have also cracked the $10,000 mark.
 Other key rookies like Furillo and Cox can fetch thousands in top grades as well due to their significance in Dodgers history.

-Read also: BASEBALL CARDS PRICE GUIDE 2018
+Read also: MOST VALUABLE BO JACKSON BASEBALL CARDS

 The 1947 season itself was one of the most impactful and revolutionary the franchise had seen up to that point.
 In addition to Robinson breaking the MLB color barrier, the Dodgers posted a 96-58 record to capture the National League flag.
 They went on to lose to the New York Yankees in a seven game World Series, but it marked Brooklyn’s first Fall Classic appearance since 1920.
 Momentum was building for what would become one of baseball’s most passionate fan bases in the late 1940s and 1950s.